Pokedex-gamba/gateway/README.md

 Testing requests also works you just need to set `X-Host` header instead of `Host` header and token to public token you get from login.

+You can also get grants token by sending request to `/token/authorize` with `Authorization` header set to public token in bearer format.

 #### Disabling debug and docs endpoint

 If you want to disable debug and `/docs` endpoints, then go into `compose-files` and in each file look for `DEBUG` environmental variable and delete it (if it has one).
 After that you want to delete include for docs override in `server-configs/default-server.conf`.